Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Responsible NLP

-\item {\bf Probing.} One promising direction is to investigate the internal representations of NLP models, including LLMs, by designing probing tasks that can reveal the linguistic \cite{hewitt-manning-2019-structural,hewitt-liang-2019-designing} and world knowledge captured by the models \cite{elhage2022toy,geva-etal-2021-transformer,geva-etal-2022-transformer}.
+\paragraph{Probing.} One promising direction to investigate is the internal representation of NLP models, including LLMs, by designing probing tasks that can reveal the linguistic \cite{hewitt-manning-2019-structural,hewitt-liang-2019-designing} and world knowledge captured by the models \cite{elhage2022toy,geva-etal-2021-transformer,geva-etal-2022-transformer}.
 This can help understand the reasoning capabilities of models and identify potential biases \citep{li-etal-2022-quantifying, Meng2022LocatingAE}.

-\item {\bf Mechanistic Interpretability.} While probing mostly looks at the attributes of the features learned by the model, mechanistic interpretability aims to uncover the underlying \textit{mechanisms and algorithms} within a model that contribute to its decision-making process \cite{nanda2023progress,conmy2023towards}.
-It extracts computational subgraphs from neural networks \cite{conmy2023towards,wang2023interpretability,geiger2021causal}, and its high-level goal is to reverse engineer the entire deep neural network \cite{chughtai2023toy}.

-\item {\bf Improving interpretability by human-in-the-loop.} Human-in-the-loop interpretability research in NLP focuses on incorporating human feedback and expertise to enhance model interpretability.
-This approach aims to improve model transparency, facilitate better decision-making, and foster trust between AI systems and users.
+\paragraph{Mechanistic interpretability.} While probing mostly considers the attributes of the features learned by the model, there are currently several open research questions around mechanistic interpretability, which aims to uncover the underlying \textit{mechanisms and algorithms} within a model that contributes to its decision-making process \cite{nanda2023progress,conmy2023towards}.
+These models aim to extract computational subgraphs from neural networks \cite{conmy2023towards,wang2023interpretability,geiger2021causal}, and their high-level goal is to reverse engineer the entire deep neural network \cite{chughtai2023toy}. \paragraph{Human-in-the-loop to improve interpretability.} Incorporating human feedback to enhance model interpretability can improve model transparency, facilitate better decision-making, and foster trust between AI systems and users.
 By involving humans, researchers can identify and address biases, ensure ethical considerations, and develop more reliable and understandable NLP models.
-There are various promising directions, such as active learning and interactive explanation generation \citep{Mosca2023-vt, Mosqueira-Rey2023-cs}.
+There are various promising directions, such as active learning and interactive explanation generation \citep{Mosca2023-vt, Mosqueira-Rey2023-cs}. \paragraph{Basing the generated text on references.} As model-generated text is prone to hallucinations \citep{Ji2022SurveyOH}, a promising way to improve its reliability is to explain its conclusion step by step and supply references or sources to back up the claims~\citep{cot2022, Izacard2022FewshotLW}.